-No member of the Compensation Committee served as an employee or officer of Quanta or any of its subsidiaries during 2015, was formerly an officer of Quanta or any of its subsidiaries, or had any relationship with Quanta requiring disclosure herein as a related party transaction.
-Additionally, no executive officers served on the compensation committee or as a director of another company, one of whose executive officers served on Quanta's Compensation Committee or as a director of Quanta.
+No member of the Compensation Committee served as an employee or of ficer of Quanta or any of its subsidiaries during 2017, was formerly an of ficer of Quanta or any of its subsidiaries, or had any relationship with Quanta requiring disclosure herein as a related party transaction.
+Additionally, no executive officers served on the compensation committee or as a director of another company, one of whose executive of ficers served on Quanta's Compensation Committee or as a director of Quanta.